 Diablo Lake is such a stunning shade of turquoise-blue, it almost looks fake.
 The story behind the lake’s unique hue is a geological one: glacial dust, or “flour,” is suspended in the water from nearby glaciers grinding up rocks into a fine powder.
 See for yourself by taking the trail up to the Diablo Lake Overlook, which will deliver the type of view that is almost impossible to capture in a photo.
 Once you’re at the vista, keep following the trail for more views of various peaks in the North Cascades.

-What’s in a name?
 If there was ever a destination that earned the moniker Paradise, it’s this one.
 Located in the mile-high south slopes of Mount Rainier, this wildflower meadow is the closest you’ll get to a living postcard.
-Unsurprisingly, several of the park’s most popular hikes are located in Paradise (or at least, run through it), but if you want to tough it out at a campsite, the closest one is seven miles away.
-Luckily, there’s a bougier route: the historic Paradise Inn, which recently reopened and remains charming as ever.
-Other things to note: peak flower season isn’t until July, but Paradise is open year-round.
-Weather conditions sometimes close the road, so check before you go (and bring snow chains for your car, which are required starting November 1).
+Unsurprisingly, several of the park’s most popular hikes are located in Paradise (or at least, run through it), but you’ll have to wait until spring in order to spend the night at the historic Paradise Inn (it’s closed for the season, reopening May 21).
+Other things to note: Peak flower season isn’t until July, but Paradise is open year-round.
+Weather conditions sometimes close the road, so check before you go (and bring snow chains for your car, which are required through May 1).